Please visit the Bauer Doctoral Program website for current Ph.D. Program requirements.

 - The student’s progress gives cause for serious concern, and the student should be placed on probation with a specified time for correcting the noted deficiencies.

 - The student’s progress does not warrant continuation in the program, and the student should be dismissed from the Ph.D. program.
-The annual evaluation will be transmitted in writing to students with a copy to the Aassociate Dean for Faculty Affairs.
-If a student is to be dismissed, the Associate Dean will take that action.
+The annual evaluation will be transmitted in writing to students with a copy to the associate dean for academic and research programs.
+If a student is to be dismissed, the associate dean will take that action.

 The department, at its option, may evaluate student progress at additional times throughout the academic year.